lukaboulpaep/bachelor-thesis-monorepo/documentation/What Is An API Gateway.md

 - **Cost**: Using a cloud provider's fully-featured API Gateway can be expensive, especially if you have a high volume of API traffic.
 By building your own API Gateway, you can save on costs and optimize your infrastructure for your specific needs.

-- **Learning**: Building your own API Gateway is a great way to learn how API Gateway technology works and gain a deeper understanding of microservices architecture.
-By building it yourself, you can gain hands-on experience and a deeper appreciation for the complexity of building a scalable, secure, and reliable API Gateway.
+- **Learning**: Building my own API Gateway is a great way to learn how API Gateway technology works and gain a deeper understanding of microservices architecture.
+By building it myself, I can gain hands-on experience and a deeper appreciation for the complexity of building a scalable, secure, and reliable API Gateway.

-- **Customization**: Building your own API Gateway allows you to customize the functionality and features to meet the specific needs of your application or organization.
+- **Customization**: Building my own API Gateway allows me to customize the functionality and features to meet the specific needs of my application.

 #### References